xieyuheng/inner/src/prosa/class-vs-interface.md

 - My model of programming is data and functions, instead of object and messages.
   - object in js is simply used as record data.
   - should we use `type` instead of `interface`? -- Yes

+- I use polymorphism as a way of saying,
+  "Give me an object have these methods (satisfy these axioms), I can have a lots of generic methods implemented for you (generic proofs proven for you)."
+  - like typeclass, but explicit.
+  - like algebraic structure (or mathematic structure).